Hash3rown/Immutable-Case/README.md

-# Immutable - Monetizing Gaming for the Player - A case study
+# Immutable - Monetizing Gaming for the Player - a case study

 ## Overview and Origin
 ![Logo](/Images/logo.jpg)